Sialitech/label-siali/docs/source/guide/setup_project.md

 ## Add members to a project

-In Label Studio Enterprise, you can [add members to a specific workspace](manage_users.html#Add-or-remove-members-to-a-workspace) or add members to a specific project within a workspace.
+In Siali Label Enterprise, you can [add members to a specific workspace](manage_users.html#Add-or-remove-members-to-a-workspace) or add members to a specific project within a workspace.

 To add members to a specific project, do the following:
 1. Within a project, click **Members** and then click **Manage Members**.